 Typically, airlines allow 50 pounds without you having to pay an extra fee.

-Zippers & handles: The Zippers are probably the most important aspect of any travel luggage or item.
+Zippers: The Zippers are probably the most important aspect of any travel luggage.
 A lot can go wrong when the zipper fails.
 This is an area which we looked at very closely, as it can leave you feeling embarrassed and even helpless at the airport.
 Look for chain zippers that are made of metal these are highly durable and can handle the stress much better.
+YKK is a fairly popular brand that is known for its quality.

-Luggage that has the handle retract inside it reduces packing room but is a lot more durable than options that have the handle outside.
+Handles: Luggage that has the handle retract inside it reduces packing room but is a lot more durable than options that have the handle outside.
 We looked for whether handles were sturdy and were able to retract smoothly.
 Handle height is also something taller folks should consider especially if you have a 25 incher.
+Most handles are telescopic and many that we have chosen can lock in at different heights.

-Warranty: A lot of brands offer a limited warranty on most suitcases.
-However, brands like Briggs & Riley, TravelPro (on higher end models) among many others, offer a lifetime warranty.
-This covers damage caused by the airline as well and is a very handy trait to have on an item that is prone to rough use.
-There are many others that offer limited warranties, its important that you check what exactly those warranties cover before you buy.
+Warranty: If you travel frequently then we highly recommend you get one that has a lifetime warranty.
+Brands like Briggs & Riley, TravelPro (on higher end models) & others, offer a lifetime warranty.
+This covers damage caused by airlines (in most cases) and is a very handy trait to have on an item that is prone to rough use.
+There are many others that offer limited warranties, it is important that you check what exactly those warranties cover before you buy.
+The upside with limited warranty suitcases is that they are cheaper but the downside is they can be a lot more expensive to fix.

 Why should I opt for a spinner or 4 wheeled luggage?